 #4.
 Lansweeper

-According to its official website, Lansweeper is an IT Asset Management platform that helps organizations better understand, manage, and protect their IT and network assets.
+According to its official website, Lansweeper is an " Cyber Asset Intelligence platform" that helps organizations gain clarity and control over their entire technology environment.

 As Capterra explains, Lansweeper automatically and continuously discovers IT assets across your infrastructure to build an always accurate and up-to-date inventory.

-In Lansweeper Community, it is stated that the platform is available both on-premises and as a cloud-based solution (Lansweeper Sites), giving organizations flexibility to deploy it according to their infrastructure needs.
+In Lansweeper Community, it is stated that the platform is available both on-premises and as a cloud-based solution, giving organizations flexibility to deploy it according to their infrastructure needs.

 Lansweeper features